WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/02-milton.md

 ::: challenge

-Exercise: List all files and folders in your Home directory
+### Exercise 4: List all files and folders in your Home directory

 :::::: solution